Table of Contents

 The following CNC turning machine settings should be adjusted for every distinct material.

-Along with the adjustment of settings, adjustment of cutting tools should be implemented as well.
+Along with adjusting settings, adjustment of cutting tools should also be implemented.

 Adjustment of Tooling

-It is vital to ensure that the set of cutting tools installed is sufficient for a particular component manufactured.
-Without this stage, a program cannot be executed correctly, and it should be done before changing material and a design.
+Ensuring that the set of cutting tools installed is sufficient for a particular component manufactured is vital.
+Without this stage, a program cannot be executed correctly, and it should be done before changing material and design.

 As exemplified previously, CNC turning machines are more advanced than a lathe and can perform functions genuinely attributed to milling machines.
 The examples of tooling used for specific purposes in CNC turning centers are the following.